To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Frontpoint and Ring Alarm use the same monitoring company, Rapid Response, which has two monitoring stations (how many monitoring stations are best?).
 The two stations are interconnected, so if one goes down (e.g., due to a natural disaster), another is there as a backup.

-In the end, Ring Alarm is less than 1/3 the cost of Frontpoint for 3 years of service.
+Ring Alarm is less than 1/3 the cost of Frontpoint for three years of service.
 This is primarily due to Frontpoint’s high professional monitoring fee compared to Ring Alarm’s.
 Ring Alarm has the lowest professional monitoring fee in our home security system comparison, while Frontpoint is one of the more expensive companies.
-We wish the professional monitoring fees were more comparable since the two home security companies use the same monitoring company.

 Value Winner: Ring Alarm